drug-design/course/docs/chapters/protein-structure.md

 #### Greek-Key
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Another combination of &beta;-strands is the "Greek-key" super-secondary structure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/greek-key-1163fe51'><i class='fa fa-play' aria-hidden='true'></i></button>Another combination of &beta;-strands is the "Greek-key" super-secondary structure.
 This is a four-stranded &beta;-sheet motif which is characterized by the topology indicated below.
 In 3D, this motif can adopt a variety of architectures, either with all four strands in the same &beta;-sheet or in two different sheets, as seen here.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer